ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-select.md

 ![expr](/assets/images/sql-guide/group_by_clause.svg)

 `column_expr` specifies a column or non-aggregate calculation on a column which:
-* must exist in the SELECT...FROM clause
+* must exist in the from_clause
-* is not required to appear in the SELECT list
+* is not required to appear in the select_list

-A column must appear in the GROUP_BY list if it is referenced in a non-aggregated expression in the SELECT list
+A column must appear in the group_by_list if it is referenced in a non-aggregated expression in the select_list

 ## Examples